-Sealed-Bid Auctions bids will be opened in an order determined by the number of bids received for each parcel.
-The parcel with the most bids will be opened first, the next highest number of bids second, etc. Where an equal number of bids are received for more than one parcel, bids for the parcel with the lowest Parcel # will be opened first.
+Sealed-Bid Auction bids will be opened in an order determined by the number of bids received for each parcel.
+The parcel with the most bids will be opened first, the next highest number of bids second, etc. Where an equal number of bids are received for more than one parcel, bids for the parcel with the lowest parcel number (not ADL number) will be opened first.